fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/transactions.md

 {% autocrossref %}

-Bitcoin transactions are broadcast between peers in a serialized byte format, called [raw format][/en/glossary/serialized-transaction]{:#term-raw-format}{:.term}.
+Fabcoin transactions are broadcast between peers in a serialized byte format, called [raw format][/en/glossary/serialized-transaction]{:#term-raw-format}{:.term}.
 It is this form of a transaction which is SHA256(SHA256()) hashed to create the TXID and, ultimately, the merkle root of a block containing the transaction---making the transaction format part of the consensus rules.

-Bitcoin Core and many other tools print and accept raw transactions encoded as hex.
+Fabcoin Core and many other tools print and accept raw transactions encoded as hex.

-As of Bitcoin Core 0.9.3 (October 2014), all transactions use the version 1 format described below.
+As of Fabcoin Core 0.9.3 (October 2014), all transactions use the version 1 format described below.
 (Note: transactions in the block chain are allowed to list a higher version number to permit soft forks, but they are treated as version 1 transactions by current software.)